rohit1039/Ecommerce/README.md

 # My first Ecommerce website 🎊

-### This website I have created using basics HTML and CSS concepts
+### This website is created using basics HTML and CSS concepts